fede-marsiglia/SDL_snake/README.md

     struct buffer

 the last structure is the snake's internal buffer, which is used every time he eats some food.
-It's role is to take a snapshot of the last snake's block (we only need Its coordinate really) and maintain it for a game cycle.
+It's role is to take a snapshot of the last snake's block and maintain it for a game cycle.
 After that cycle, the buffer is flushed, meaning that a new block is added to the snake, which is placed in the same spot where the old tail was lying.
 The reason is that, when the snake eats something, we cannot directly add a block to his body, cause we could not know where to place it (above/below the last block, to his left/right?) so we decide to wait